'Grey Galaxies' as an endpoint of the Kerr-AdS superradiant instability: Discussion and future directions

 The bulk gas stress tensor, in the Grey Galaxy solution, is a sum of terms, one associated with each bulk field.
 In this paper, we have presented detailed formulae for the `gas stress tensor' (and consequent metric back-reaction) due to a bulk scalar field dual to a boundary operator of dimension $\Delta$.
 It would be useful to work out the corresponding expressions for bulk fields of higher spin (and, in particular, the bulk metric).
 Given that we already know that the total energy in the higher spin gas is given in terms of the energy of associated effective scalars by \eqref{zfin} and \eqref{zshort}, it is tempting to conjecture that a similar formula holds also for the corresponding local bulk stress tensors.
 We leave these issues to future work.

 Through this paper, we have focussed on the special case of the superradiant instability of Kerr-$AdS_4$.
-As we have mentioned in the introduction, similar instabilities exist in $AdS_{D}$ for all $D >4$.
-Although the precise technical details will change from dimension to dimension, it seems clear that Grey Galaxy (and, certainly, revolving black hole) solutions will have analogues in every $D>4$.
+As we have mentioned in the introduction, similar instabilities exist in $AdS_{D}$ for all $D >4$. \footnote{In $D=3$, on the other hand, the angular velocity of black holes never exceeds unity ($\omega$ tends to unity from below as the black hole energy is lowered to extremality).
+As a consequence, black holes in $D=3$ do not suffer from the superradiant instability, and Grey Galaxy solutions do not exist in this dimension.} Although the precise technical details will change from dimension to dimension, it seems clear that Grey Galaxy (and, certainly, revolving black hole) solutions will have analogues in every $D>4$.
 It would be interesting to explicitly construct these solutions.

 While we expect some qualitative aspects of the $D=4$ solutions to persist in all dimensions, we also expect some qualitatively new features to arise in $D>4$.
 Our expectation stems from the fact that the number of inequivalent angular velocities is $[\frac{D-1}{2}] >1$ for every $D>4$.
 For instance, $AdS_5$ contains a spatial $S^3$.
 Let us imagine that this $S^3$ is embedded into $C^2$, and the two complex numbers in $C^2$ are called $z_1$ and $z_2$.
 In this situation, we have two angular velocities, $\omega_1$ and $\omega_2$, that are respectively dual to rotations in the $z_1$ and $z_2$ planes.
 This observation suggests that we will now have three qualitatively different varieties of black holes.
 The first variety consists of Kerr-AdS black holes with $|\omega_1|<1$ and $|\omega_2|<1$.
 The second variety consists of black holes with one of the two angular velocities - let us say $\omega_1$ - parametrically near to unity, while the second angular velocity is less than and well separated from unity.
 We expect the Grey Galaxy solution in this situation to be closely analogous to those presented in this paper.
 In particular, we expect that the gas that makes up the galaxy will continue to be centred around a two-dimensional disk of a large radius; the disk in question will live on the plane $z_2=0$.